geraldnz/geraldnz.github.com/_posts/2015-12-10-the-partee.md

 Made with sticks broken, glued with hearts undone,
 found by children disappointed - the lake.

-No point of egress, no way to show,
+No point of egress, now no way to show,
 their hearts laid open with desire for cake.

 gl jordan